Released in 2012, Hotline Miami is a frenetic 2D action game developed by Devolver Digital.

 The action never stops in Hotline Miami.
-You enter a place, you clean it off the bad guys, literally painting the walls with their blood, and you go home, waiting for the next job.
+You enter a place, kill everyone—literally painting the walls with their blood— and go home, waiting for the next job.
 Loading times are almost nonexistent, and you’re thrown into the action non-stop.

-Don’t expect to spend more than 5-6 hours to complete the game.
+Don’t expect to spend more than 5-6 hours to beat the game.
 If you feel confident and skilled enough, you might want to try and unlock all the bonus masks.

-You can wear one at a time and unlock abilities to run faster, be more resistant to bullets or one-shot enemies with doors.
-You read that right.
-You can also kill enemies with doors.
+You can wear one at a time to unlock special abilities: run faster, be more resistant to bullets, one-shot enemies with doors, etc. Yep, you can also kill enemies with doors.

+This game absorbed my time.
 I started my first session at 9 PM.
-I ended it at 2 AM.
+It ended at 2 AM.

 Hotline Miami’s gameplay is so smooth that you won’t see time pass as you play.
 Now, I have to stress that the game is not easy, and you will die over and over, and over, and over again until you make it out alive.